swseighman/PythonIntro/README.md

 ![](images/python-idle.png)

+#### Using an Integrated Development Environment (IDE)

-For our lab, we'll be using **Visual Studio Code**, a free coding editor that helps you start coding quickly.
+For our labs, we'll be using **Visual Studio Code**, a free coding editor that helps you start coding quickly.
 Use it to code in any programming language, without switching editors.
 Visual Studio Code has support for many languages, including Python, Java, C++, JavaScript, and more.

 Visual Studio Code is built with extensibility in mind.
 From the UI to the editing experience, almost every part of VS Code can be customized and enhanced through the Extension API.
 In fact, many core features of VS Code are built as extensions and use the same Extension API.